Shuning-Han/FC-based-GCN/README.md

 ## Overview
 This repository contains the implementation of the FCbasedGCN model using PyTorch Geometric.
-The model is specifically designed for fMRI analysis and is applied in the paper titled "Early Prediction of Dementia using fMRI Data with a Graph Convolutional Network Approach."
-For detailed information, please refer to the paper.
+The model is specifically designed for fMRI analysis and is applied in the paper titled "**Early Prediction of Dementia using fMRI Data with a Graph Convolutional Network Approach**" For detailed information, please refer to the paper.

 ## Paper Reference
 If you use or refer to this FCbasedGCN model in your work, please cite the following paper: